hakonschia/reddit-android-client/README.md

 * [Ticker](https://github.com/robinhood/ticker) - A ticker style TextView that smoothly animates changes (by sliding characters up/down)
 * [ProcessPhoenix](https://github.com/JakeWharton/ProcessPhoenix) - Used to restart the application

-As well as various code snippets acknowledged throughout the code, and Reddit for providing an open API to make this project possible.
+As well as various code snippets acknowledged throughout the code.